Naval Support Activity Mid-South

 Initially established as Park Field, it was one of thirty-two Air Service training camps established after the United States entry into World War I in April 1917.

-The Naval Support Activity has over 7,500 enlisted and officer personnel, civilians, and full-time contract personnel, who provide all essential logistic and operational support to the commands and activities on board.
+The NSA has over 7,500 enlisted and officer personnel, civilians, and full-time contract personnel, who provide all essential logistic and operational support to the commands and activities on board.
 As the base has evolved and changed, so has its impact on the area.
 It plays an important part in the community and is one of the largest single employers in the state of Tennessee.

 Major commands aboard NSA Mid-South

 Of the more than 30 tenant commands that are located aboard Naval Support Activity Mid-South, these are some of the major commands: